Last Updated on November 22, 2023 by Maggie McKneely

 Plain of Six Glaciers Hike

 Lake Louise is the most iconic of all the lakes in the Canadian Rockies, and with good reason.
 Its turquoise water, surrounded by towering mountains and in the shadow of Victoria Glacier, makes for one of the most picturesque places on earth and one of the best places to visit in Canada.
 Unfortunately, millions of other people around the world think so too.
 During the busy summer months, up to 15,000 people visit the lakeshore every day.
 Every.
 Day.
 If you, like me, don’t like crowds, that number may make you want to go run, scream, hide, and go just about anywhere except for Lake Louise in the summertime.

 Fortunately, if you’re willing to get up early and put in a bit of effort, there’s a way to enjoy the beauty of one of the best lakes in Banff without the hordes.
-The Plain of Six Glaciers hike was a highlight of our Canada trip, and I highly recommend it if you’re headed to Lake Louise.
+The Plain of Six Glaciers hike was a highlight of our Canadian Rockies trip, and I highly recommend it if you’re headed to Lake Louise.
 You’ll get to hear the roar of a glacier (so cool!!!), get up close and personal to Mount Lefroy, Mount Victoria, and Victoria Glacier, and eat chocolate cake at the historic Plain of Six Glaciers Teahouse.

 If I haven’t sold you on the hike yet, read on for details first and then our personal experience on this popular trek second.